noahdotpy/mytoolbox/README.md

 The image reference format for any image in this repo is `ghcr.io/noahdotpy/{image}:{tag}`.

-For example, if you want silvara on Fedora 41 and image builds weekly and on git pushes then you would want the following tag:
+For example, if you want Silvara on Fedora 41 and image builds weekly and on git pushes then you would want the following tag:
 `ghcr.io/noahdotpy/silvara:41-git`.